alisabryant/my-nix-config/README.md

     ```bash
     sestatus
     ```

 - If `Current mode`: is `enforcing`, temporarily set it to permissive for the Nix installation:

      ```Bash
     sudo setenforce 0
     ```

-For a more persistent change (to survive reboots), edit /etc/selinux/config and set SELINUX=permissive.
+For a more persistent change (to survive reboots), edit `/etc/selinux/config` and set `SELINUX=permissive`.
 Then either reboot or run sudo setenforce 0 for the current session.
 (Note: Running SELinux in permissive mode has security implications.
 The ideal long-term solution involves specific SELinux policies for Nix.)

 **3. Install Nix (Multi-User Daemon Mode):**